Getting rid of the clutter seems overwhelming, but just 15 minutes a day devoted to decluttering your home makes a big difference!

 The most important decluttering principle I have learned this month is that it doesn’t really take that long to declutter.
-I have been amazed at how many of the projects I have done this month took less than a half-hour to do.
+I am amazed at how many of the projects I have done this month took less than a half-hour to do.

 It took me less than a half-hour to take this: